Biomedical Innovation Program: From Academia to the Marketplace

 BIP funding opportunities

 Do you have an idea for a technical innovation to improve human health?
-See the funding opportunities below, choose your focus, and let us hear from you.
+Review the funding opportunities below, choose your focus, and reach out to us.

 This funding opportunity is intended for medical device and diagnostic technology projects.
 Through this funding mechanism, OCTRI, and OHSU Innovates, intend to support and accelerate creative, interdisciplinary device, diagnostic, and software development research at OHSU.
 Projects will typically be supported for a one-year period.
 Predetermined milestones and quantitative metrics of success will be evaluated on a regular basis.